Antfood/crawler/README.md

 ## Usage
 You can launch the app by double-clicking on its icon on a finder window.
-This will prompt a terminal which will run serve the user interface.
+This will prompt a terminal which will serve as the user interface for crawler.

 Alternatively, you can open your favorite terminal emulator and execute from the command line.
 For example, if the app is in your Desktop